All Episodes

 I'm holding it right here, my formerly nicotine-stained fingers.

-You remember last fall I told GOP don't the establishment.
+You remember last fall I told GOP, the establishment I said, well, then why Romney?

-Well, because Romney will give us the best chance of holding the house and winning the Senate.
+Well, because Romney will give us the best chance of holding the House and winning the Senate.

 Romney will do the best job down the ballot.